 The "transitional" style kitchen by any other name would be what?
 A mash up traditional and contemporary?
 A haphazard collision of styles?
 Could be.
-But in the hands of a clever interior designer, it would be... something different.
+But in the hands of a clever interior designer, it would be... something new and different.

-We'll close out with one example of each kitchen style so you can get a sense of how elements of both are co-opted in the transitional kitchen style.
-Here's a good example of a grand traditional kitchen style by Sarah Kahn Turner:
+We'll close out with one example of each kitchen design style so you can get a sense of how elements of both are co-opted in the transitional kitchen style.
+Here's a good example of a grand traditional kitchen design style by Sarah Kahn Turner:

 Here's a contemporary kitchen design by Leslie Roosevelt for clients who live in Tenleytown DC:

 A contemporary kitchen design style in Tenleytown DC.

 And, in closing, here is a transitional kitchen designed by Ellen Gilday Witts.
 This look was developed for a kitchen addition project in Chevy Chase Maryland:

 A transitional kitchen design style in Chevy Chase, Maryland

 In the image above, note the simplicity of the Shaker style cabinets.
 Spare but not severely so.
 The "furniture" look of the lathe turned legs at the island points to the more decorative traditional kitchen style.
 The minimalist color scheme is shades of gray for cabinets, walls and trim.
 That might be perceived as a contemporary touch.
 There is a crown molding finishing the tops of the wall cabinets, but it is fairly sleek and low key compared to the crown you see in the traditional style kitchen design (first photo above).
 Also, note the 8-panel divided light windows that look out to the yard.
 Definitely a traditional detail.

 This could have turned out to be visually confusing.
 Instead, it is remarkable.
 The interior designer's sensibility and tasteful arrangement of the space brings it all tastefully together.